 A bed-in-a-box is a mattress that ships compressed in a box to your door.
-It’s a convenient way to order a new bed, and makes lugging the mattress to your bedroom a whole lot easier.
+It’s an easy way to order a new bed, and cuts out the inconvenience of waiting for delivery people to drop your bed off in-person.

 These days, a lot of online mattress brands sell their mattresses in a box, which means there are tons of options out there.
-The best mattress in a box for you depends on your specific sleep needs, like your preferred sleeping position, body weight, and whether or not you sleep with a partner or pet.
-Find the right option for you with our comprehensive roundup.
+The best mattress-in-a-box for you depends on your specific sleep needs, like your preferred sleeping position, body weight, and whether or not you sleep with a partner or pet.
+Find the right option for your needs with our comprehensive roundup.

 Short on time?
 Skip down to my handy summary chart.